pappubahry/AU_COVID19/README.md

 time_series_wa_sources.csv presents cumulative totals with the date supposedly being "optimal date of onset", but sometimes the numbers go down, which I don't understand.
 Some cases recorded as local contact are, according to media releases, of people in hotel quarantine.

+WA counted historical cases identified through serology testing in its case count until 1 August.
+My numbers follow the WA dashboard, so 26 of these historical cases were removed from the tally on that date.

 In time_series_tests.csv:
 - WA's figures are persons tested until 30 April; from 1 May they are tests performed.
 - NSW's figures are persons tested until 25 May; from 26 May they are tests performed.